shreyas463/PageLens/README.md

 - Next.js (React framework)
 - TypeScript
 - Tailwind CSS (for styling)
+- Recharts (for interactive data visualizations)
 - Axios (for HTTP requests)
 - Cheerio (for HTML parsing)

 ## Deployment

-This application can be easily deployed to Vercel or any other hosting platform that supports Next.js applications.
+This application is deployed on Netlify and can also be deployed to Vercel or any other hosting platform that supports Next.js applications.